Strategic Development Plan (SDP)

 If you have any questions relating to Development Planning issues or just want to provide feedback and comments on our service, please email the Development Planning & Environment team at firstname.lastname@example.org.
 You can also write to us at Development Planning & Environment, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF or phone 01506 280000.

-Alternatively, you can contact a member of the SESplan team directly by sending an email to email@example.com.
+Alternatively, you can contact the SESplan team directly by sending an email to email@example.com.

 The Planning (Scotland) Bill which was introduced to Parliament on 4 December 2017 is central to a package of measures intended to strengthen the planning system's contribution to inclusive growth and empowering communities.
 The Bill sets out a series of proposed high level changes to the overall framework under which planning operates.
 Of particular significance are proposals to streamline the development plan system by replacing the duty to prepare strategic development plans and refocusing work at this scale so that it can support wider regional partnership working.
 Specifically, the Planning Bill removes the requirement for strategic development plans but at the same time introduces a power to direct authorities to provide information, collaboratively if appropriate, to assist in preparation of the NPF and which will form part of the development plan.